Nicolò Bianchi

-Nicolò Bianchi (born 24 February 1992) is an Italian football player who plays for club Arzignano.
+Nicolò Bianchi (born 24 February 1992) is an Italian professional footballer who plays as a midfielder.

-Club career
+Career

-He spent the first nine seasons of his senior career in the third-tier Serie C.
+Bianchi spent the first nine seasons of his senior career in the third-tier Serie C.

 On 12 July 2019, he signed a two-year contract with Reggina.
-At the end of the 2019–20 season Reggina was promoted to Serie B. He made his Serie B debut for Reggina on 26 September 2020 in a game against Salernitana, as a starter.
-On June 14, 2021, it was announced that he extended his contract with Reggina for another two years.
+At the end of the 2019–20 season, Reggina were promoted to Serie B. Bianchi made his Serie B debut for Reggina on 26 September 2020, in a game against Salernitana, as a starter.
+On 14 June 2021, it was announced that he extended his contract with Reggina for another two years.

 On 12 July 2022, Bianchi signed a two-year contract with Cesena.

-On 28 August 2023, Bianchi moved to Padova on a two-year contract.
+On 28 August 2023, he moved to Padova on a two-year contract.